Have questions? We're here.

 Expand All

-On the third day, cross into the Antarctic Convergence and feel the temperature drop as you enter Antarctic waters, where cold meets the warmer waters of the Atlantic and Pacific Oceans.
-This sudden cooling boosts wildlife activity, making these waters among the most biologically productive on Earth.
-Keep an eye out for petrels, albatrosses, and possibly penguins, seals, and whales.
-Weather permitting, make landfall in the South Shetland Islands on the afternoon of your second day in the Drake Passage — a small but spectacular archipelago marking the start of your exploration on the Last Continent.
+Cross into the Antarctic Convergence on the third day of the voyage - watch the mercury plummet as you sail southwards into Antarctic waters, an abrupt cooling that marks the intersection of Antarctic waters with the warmer waters of the Atlantic and Pacific Oceans.
+As the sea cools, wildlife multiplies; these are some of the most biologically productive water on Earth, so expect to see petrels, albatrosses and potentially penguins, seals and whales in abundance.
+Weather permitting, you may be able to make landfall in the South Shetland Islands (a small but spectacular archipelago to the north of the Antarctic Peninsula) on the afternoon of the second day in the Drake Passage, marking the start of the exploration on the Last Continent.

-Over the next few days, enjoy a safe and exciting Antarctic experience that explorers of yesteryear could only dream of.
+Over the next days, enjoy a safe and exciting Antarctic experience explorers of yesteryear could only dream of.

-The following days are to be spent exploring further south on the Antarctic Peninsula in the Gerlache Strait region.
-This region is typically icy, so the exact route is subject to careful planning by the Expedition Leader and Captain - however, you aim to visit a range of sites that showcase the best of this staggeringly beautiful region.
+The following days are spent exploring further south on the Antarctic Peninsula in the Gerlache Strait region.
+This region is typically icy, so the exact route are subject to careful planning by the Expedition Leader and Captain - however aim to visit a range of sites which showcase the best of this staggeringly beautiful region.
 Consisting of the 'spine' of the Antarctic Peninsula and a large number of glaciated and mountainous islands, the Gerlache Strait is what comes to mind when most people think of Antarctica.

 On Antarctica, all human activity is subject to the whims of Mother Nature.
-While you make every possible effort to maximize opportunities for exploration of the vessel, the safety of the guests and crew is the top priority.
-Therefore ask all the guests to join the expedition spirit and be flexible - harsh weather offers the opportunity to expand your knowledge of Antarctica with lectures from the expert Expedition Team, or to enjoy the superlative comfort of the vessels, be it wine-tasting, relaxing in the hot tubs, or recharging with a relaxing massage in the Spa.
+While you make every possible effort to maximise opportunities for exploration off the vessel, the safety of the guests and crew is the top priority.
+Therefore, ask all the guests to join the expedition spirit and be flexible - harsh weather offers the opportunity to expand your knowledge of Antarctica with lectures from the expert Expedition Team, or to enjoy the superlative comfort of your vessels, be it wine-tasting, relaxing in the hot tubs, or recharging with a relaxing massage in the Spa.

 You eventually depart Antarctica, and spend two days at sea on the way northwards back across the infamous Drake Passage towards the more welcoming shores of the Beagle Channel and Ushuaia, Argentina.
 During the time at sea, a variety of activities are to be arranged on board to provide the guests with the chance to reflect on their voyage.
 Relax with an expertly crafted cocktail in the Nordic Bar in the company of new friends, soak up the knowledge and passion of the Expedition Team during lectures in the Shackleton Lounge, or simply enjoy the flight of the albatross that accompanies you northwards.